STAT540-UBC/seminar-02a/sm2a_intro_to_markdown.md

 invite link on Canvas, and follow the steps you learned in Seminar 1 to clone the repo to your computer.

+## Attributions

+This seminar was originally developed by [Eric Chu](https://github.com/echu113) with materials adapted from [Happy Git and GitHub for the useR](http://happygitwithr.com/) by [Dr. Jenny Bryan](https://github.com/jennybc) and [The Official Documentation on R Markdown](http://rmarkdown.rstudio.com/).
+It was modified by Keegan Korthauer.

 ## Learning Objectives

 By the end of this seminar, you should